ciaoidea/holographix/README.md

 Rizzo, A. *The Golden Ratio Theorem*, Applied Mathematics, 14(09), 2023.
 DOI: 10.4236/apm.2023.139038

-Rizzo, A. (2025).
-HolographiX: Holographic Information Matrices for Robust Coding in Communication and Inference Networks (v1.4.2).
+Rizzo, A. (2025). *HolographiX: Holographic Information Matrices for Robust Coding in Communication and Inference Networks* (v1.4.2).
 DOI: 10.5281/zenodo.17919892

-Rizzo, A. (2025).
-HolographiX: From Fragile Streams to Information Fields.
+Rizzo, A. (2025). *HolographiX: From Fragile Streams to Information Fields*.
 ISBN-13: 979-8278598534

 <p align="center">
   © 2025 <a href="https://holographix.io">holographix.io</a>
 </p>